Jordan Clarke (footballer): Oldham Athletic

 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.

 Clarke signed to Oldham Athletic in June 2021.
+After two seasons at the club, he was released at the end of the 2022–23 season.

 International career

 Clarke was called into the England under-19 squad for the friendly against Russia in September 2009.
 He played a large part in helping England advance to the elite qualification round for the 2010 European Championships.

 Personal life

 Clarke attended the Coundon Court School in Coundon, Coventry.
 He was in a relationship with Chloe Goodman.